Link text boxes in Pages on Mac

 You can start a thread with an empty text box or one that already has content.
 For example, if you want to set the documentʼs layout before you add content, you can add several text boxes, place them where you want, then link them.
 Or, you can start with a text box that already has content, then link more text boxes to accommodate your text.

 Click the text box that you want to be first in the thread, then click the white circle at the top.

-The circle fills with color and the number 1 to indicate it’s the start of a thread.
-If you see a different number or if the color matches an existing thread, the text box was linked to an existing thread instead.
-To make it the start of a new thread, click its circle and choose Create New Thread.
+The circle fills with colour and the number 1 to indicate it’s the start of a thread.
+If you see a different number or if the colour matches an existing thread, the text box was linked to an existing thread instead.
+To make it the start of a new thread, click its circle and select Create New Thread.